Why study Chemistry at Warwick?

 A level: AAA including Chemistry and Mathematics, plus a pass in the science practical assessment (if applicable).

-IB: 38 points including at least 6 in Higher Level Chemistry and at least 6 in Higher Level Mathematics.
+IB: 38 points including at least 6 in Higher Level Chemistry and EITHER 6 in Higher Level Mathematics OR 6 in Standard Level Mathematics and 5 in Higher Level Physics or Biology.

 Master of Chemistry (MChem)